jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 207U Appeal against order for transfer
 The following provisions apply to an appeal to the High Court under section 341 against an order that protection proceedings be transferred:
-  (a) despite section 346(b), the appeal is on a question of law only:
+  (a) the appeal is on a question of law only:
-  (b) despite section 342(1)﻿(a), the appeal must be brought within 3 working days after the day on which the order was made, and the 3-working day period cannot be extended under section 342(1)﻿(b) or otherwise:
+  (b) the appeal must be brought within 3 working days after the day on which the order was made:
   (c) despite section 344, the appeal operates on and after filing as a stay of the order appealed against (but not of any interim order made at the same time) until the appeal is withdrawn or finally determined:
   (d) the appeal must be heard and determined by the High Court as soon as possible.